 So, be very careful when you use this kind of reasoning.
 The effectiveness of it depends on the nature of the issues in question, and the way in which you present this kind of change.
 If you underestimate the complexity of the issues, you will oversimplify the solution.
 And when you present the solution as ‘simply wanting to be happy and being optimistic’ then you’re bound to cause a lot of damage.
 In effect, you’re doing something similar to victim blaming; The person’s problems are simply caused by his/her inability to be happy.
 It’s their fault, and they don’t deserve any sympathy, cause if they wanted to be happy, they would be.
 For fuck’s sake, please don’t.

 DO NOT Reinforce society’s stupid bullshit

-For hundreds of years, dangerous ideas and expectations have damaged the way in which people are supposed to feel about themselves.
+For thousands of years, dangerous ideas and expectations have damaged the way in which people are supposed to feel about themselves.
 Women have suffered a lot from this: unrealistic standards of physical beauty, ideas of social and biological inferiority, expectations of sexual and social submission, unrealistic and damaging portrayals in art and fiction, the downplaying of misogynistic phenomena such as catcalling and groping…

 DO NOT let your ego undermine your empathy